MabbuAdarsh/VIRTUAL-MACHINES-/README.md

 ## Result:

-Thus the virtual machine files are moved to another VM
+Thus the virtual machine files are moved to another VM.